tfausak/tfausak.github.io/_posts/2015-04-16-on-the-reaction-to-flow.md

 Haskell (or math) better.
 I think these types of comments are shitty, but I guess they're to be expected on the internet.

-These next comments actually critisize Flow, which I welcome.
+These next comments actually criticize Flow, which I welcome.
 Because Flow allows you to express operations as a pipeline, it can look imperative.
 Some people don't like that, which confused me.
 Avoiding imperative-looking code in functional programming doesn't help